 1. The Second Estate was one of France’s three social orders.
 It contained all French citizens who possessed a noble title, either through birth, royal gift or venal purchase.

 2. There were two types of nobility: ‘nobles of the sword’, who earned their titles for military service, and ‘nobles of the robe’, who obtained their titles venally or for public service.

-3. The French nobility were often stereotyped as lazy, decadent and leisure loving – however many actively worked to consolidate and expand their fortunes and status in society.
+3. The French nobility was often stereotyped as lazy, decadent and leisure loving – however many actively worked to consolidate and expand their fortunes and status in society.

 4. There was considerable economic diversity within the Second Estate.
 While some nobles were very rich and powerful, others like the hobereaux lived modestly and only exerted power at a local level.